Writing is a tricky and taxing job.

 7. Dan Conaway

 Being an agent at one of the largest literary agencies in the world has its perks and responsibilities as Dan Conaway would know.
 Working at Writer’s House, Dan has a varied range of interests and doesn’t hesitate to work with new authors.
 His clients include award winning writers such as Meg Abbott, Marcia Clark and Greg Iles.
-Writers, illustrators and authors of middle grade, young adult fiction, picture books and non-fiction can submit their manuscript to Dan via email.
+Writers of young adult and children’s literature can reach out to Dan via email.
 Your query letter should include a resume, a synopsis and why your book is different than any of the books out there.
+For more details about his preferred genres, sub-genres, and the submission process, check this page.

 8. Danielle Chiotti

 Twelve years of experience in the publishing industry has led to Danielle Chiotti enjoying the process of finding a great story, collaborating with the writer and finishing a project that requires creativity, talent and hard work.
 Currently an agent at Upstart Crow Literary, it has given her a good eye to lock in previously unearthed talent and work with them to help them achieve their dreams.
-Writers of young adult, middle grade fiction can send a query letter to Danielle via email and paste the first 20 pages of your manuscript in the body of the email.
+Writers of young adult and middle grade fiction can send a query letter to Danielle via email and paste the first 20 pages of your manuscript in the body of the email.
 Illustrators can paste the links to their portfolio in the email as Danielle doesn’t accept attachments.
+Note that Danielle is especially interested in compelling voices that’ll inspire readers to the core.
+For more details about her preferences and the submission process, check this page.

 9. Beth Phelan

 Beth Phelan has been an agent since 2010 and joined Gallt & Zacker in 2017.
 A voracious reader and expert in finding new talent in children’s books, Beth has used social media to create various campaigns to urge new writers to pitch to her or discuss books and spread her love for books and literature.
 She is looking for middle grade, young adult fiction and non-fiction.
-You can contact Beth via email.
-Writers should read the submission guidelines before sending their manuscript.
+While she accepts most sub-genres in these categories, Beth is particularly fond of powerful stories with deeply resonant narrative voices.
+You can contact her via email.
+Additionally, writers should also read the submission guidelines before sending their manuscript.
+Note that Beth is currently closed to queries.

 10. Rachel Crawford

 An agent with a stellar client list of award winning authors that have been nominated for prizes such as Lambda Literary Award, Pushcart Prize and the Commonwealth Writer’s Prize, Rachel Crawford works at MacKenzie Wolf.
-She is searching for authors of middle grade, young adult fiction and non-fiction that don’t shy away from discussing the real issues affecting the country and the world.
-Young adult fiction with twists and unexpected turns, thrillers, horror, culture and a strong feminist angle are appreciated.
-Submit a query letter via email and include a 50 page writing sample if its fiction.
+She is searching for authors of literary fiction, young adult fiction and non-fiction who don’t shy away from discussing the real issues affecting the country and the world.
+Young adult fiction with a bold narrative voice and genre elements are appreciated.
+You can submit a query letter via email and include a 50 page writing sample if its fiction.
 A non-fiction manuscript requires a proposal.
 You can either paste it in the body of the email or send it as an attachment.
 Writers should address the query letter to Rachel since general queries are not read by the agency.
+Check this page for a better idea about the submission guidelines.

 13. JL Stermer

-Young adult non-fiction is a tough genre to write and not many agents pursue that subject and writers but JL Stermer at New Leaf Literary is building her list of non-fiction YA authors and writers.
-She wants writer to channel the rough and dark elements of writing, storytelling and plot in stories for young adults, or give their spin to non-fiction topics such as pop culture, memoirs and graphic novels.
-Her clients include names such as Jeffrey Bowman, Gina Cohen and Heather Huhman.
+Young adult non-fiction is a tough genre to write and not many agents pursue that subject and writers but JL Stermer at New Leaf Literary is building her list of fiction and non-fiction in YA.
+She is also open to some selected graphic novels.
+Her clients include leading authors such as Jeffrey Bowman, Gina Cohen and Heather Huhman.
 Writers can send their manuscripts to JL via email.
 Do read the submission guidelines and instructions before sending your email.

 14. Nicole Resciniti

 Named as ACFW’s Agent of the Year in 2012, Nicole Resciniti is the President of The Seymour Agency and an agent there.
 A sharp negotiator and advocate for her authors and writers, Nicole has also been listed by Publisher’s Marketplace as one of the top dealmakers in the country.
 A highly educated woman with multiple degrees in subjects, she was also a teacher before deciding to join a literary agency.
-Nicole is accepting submissions for children’s books, young adult and middle grade.
+Nicole is accepting submissions for high-concept middle grade fiction, all sub-genres of romance, and fresh voices in young adult fiction.
+She also accepts queries in action, suspense, thriller, mystery, sci-fi, fantasy and more.
 Send a one page query letter and the first 5 pages of your manuscript pasted in the email to Nicole.
 Writers should include the word count, genre, target audience, their contact information, bio as well as professional references in the email.
+You can refer to this page for more details about the submission process.

 16. Kate Testerman

 Working for other companies in the publishing industry, Kate Testerman finally decided to start her literary agency kt literary in 2008.
 The founder and an agent, Kate still is actively involved in reading manuscripts, finding the right authors and mentoring them through it all.
 Her client list boasts of impressive names like Stephanie Perkins, Matthew Cody and Maureen Walsh.
-She is interested in middle grade, young adult fiction and non-fiction.
+She is interested in middle grade fiction, young adult fiction, and some selected non-fiction titles.
+Her preferred sub-genres include contemporary drama, fantasy, urban fantasy, magic realism, and adventure stories to name a few.
 Write to Kate via email to submit a query.
 Read the submission guidelines before sending your manuscript.

 There you have it folks.
 We have created a broad and fresh list of 17 of the top American literary agents for children’s books.
 Whether you are a first timer or a previously published author looking to make a change, these agents will be vital in landing you the perfect publisher and contract.
 It is possible that because you are so excited to start your career as a writer and get published, you can get impatient and want immediate results.
 But they say sweet are the fruits of patience and labor.